tensorlayer/TensorLayer/README.md

 pip3 install --upgrade tensorlayer[contrib_loggers]  # only the `contrib_loggers` dependencies
 ```

-If you are TensorFloe 1.X users, you can use TensorLayer 1.X:
+If you are TensorFlow 1.X users, you can use TensorLayer 1.X:

 ```bash
 # For last stable version of TensorLayer 1.X